jossus657/statistical-programming-r/README.md

 # Statistical-Programming-R

-An archive of files created while working on Statistical Programming with R course.
-Included files categorized by
+An archive of files and assignments created while working on Statistical Programming with R course.
+This course is an upper-division advanced course in R programming and its intersections with statistical programming, taken during winter of 2023.
+Included files categorized by:

 1. Notes